MatthewReid854/reliability/docs/Quantile-Quantile plots.rst

 Quantile-Quantile plots
 '''''''''''''''''''''''

 This section contains two different styles of quantile-quantile plots.
-These are the fully parametric quantile-quantile plot (``reliability.Other_functions.QQ_plot_parametric``) and the semi-parametric quantile-quantile plot (``reliability.Other_functions.QQ_plot_semiparametric``).
+These are the fully parametric quantile-quantile plot (``reliability.Probability_plotting.QQ_plot_parametric``) and the semi-parametric quantile-quantile plot (``reliability.Probability_plotting.QQ_plot_semiparametric``).
 These will be described separately below.
 A quantile-quantile (QQ) plot is made by plotting failure units vs failure units for shared quantiles.
 A quantile is the value of random variable (time, cycles, landings, etc.) which corresponds to a given fraction failing (that ranges from 0 to 1).

 Parametric Quantile-Quantile plot
 ---------------------------------